adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 ### Channel Authorization

-You can authorize or reject a connection to a channel using the `authorizeChannel` method.
+You can authorize or reject a connection to a channel using the `authorize` method.
 The method receives the channel name and the `HttpContext`.
 It must return a boolean value.

 ```ts
 // title: start/transmit.ts